-Luckily, I’ve learned a lot throughout the years and I’m confident this one approach would have saved me hundreds of thousands of dollars.
+Luckily, I’ve learned a lot throughout the years.
+I’m confident this one approach would have saved me hundreds of thousands of dollars.
 By the way, Basecamp is using this framework to sort all their new feature requests.
 Read on if you want to launch the right features in your products and services.

 Using the Jobs to Be Done structure will provide you with the knowledge you need in order to design, market, and sell your product successfully.

-Most entrepreneurs are very well aware of the fact that customers come in all shapes and sizes, yet, the one thing they have in common is the job they need to get done.
+Most entrepreneurs are very well aware of the fact that customers come in all shapes and sizes.
+Yet, the one thing they have in common is the job they need to get done.

 To put it simply: did you ever think about your products as being hired to do a job for the client instead of simply being bought by them?
 For example, what job causes you to hire, let’s say, a milkshake?